vidispine/hull/README.md

 # HULL - Helm Uniform Layer Library

 This repository contains the HULL Helm library chart.
-It is designed to ease building, maintaining and configuring Kubernetes objects in Helm charts and can be added to any Helm chart as an addon to enhance functionality without any risk of breaking exising Helm chart configurations.
+It is designed to ease building, maintaining and configuring Kubernetes objects in Helm charts and can be added to any Helm chart as an addon to enhance functionality without any risk of breaking existing Helm chart configurations.

 The chart itself can be found in the [`hull`](hull) folder.